 Implementation intentions: Peter Gollwitzer's research (meta-analysis effect size d ≈ 0.65, across hundreds of studies) shows that forming a specific when-where-how plan dramatically increases follow-through.
 "I will work on the report at 9am on Monday in my office with my phone off" is more effective than "I will work on the report this week."
 The specificity pre-commits behavior and eliminates the deliberation that enables avoidance.

 Reducing task granularity: The most aversive moment of a task is often starting.
 Breaking a task into its smallest possible first action — not "write the report" but "open a new document and write one sentence" — dramatically reduces the activation energy required.
-Brian Tracy's "eat the frog" principle and James Clear's "two-minute rule" operationalize this: the goal is to make the first action trivially small.
+Brian Tracy's "eat the frog" principle and James Clear's "two-minute rule" operationalize this: the goal is to make the first action trivially small, bypassing the avoidance threshold.

-Structured procrastination (Raymond Schlenker / John Perry): If you must procrastinate, procrastinate productively.
+Structured procrastination (John Perry): If you must procrastinate, procrastinate productively.
 Deliberately structure your task list so that the most important task is at the top and moderately important tasks are below it.
 Avoidance of the top task is channeled into the moderately important tasks, producing net productivity.
 This is a coping strategy rather than a solution, but it is empirically better than undirected avoidance.

-Time blocking and Pomodoro: Working in fixed intervals (25 minutes of focused work, 5 minute break — the Pomodoro Technique) reduces the psychological size of the commitment ("I only have to do this for 25 minutes") and creates natural stopping points that reduce open-ended avoidance.
+Time blocking and Pomodoro: Working in fixed intervals (25 minutes of focused work, 5 minute break) reduces the psychological size of the commitment ("I only have to do this for 25 minutes") and creates natural stopping points that reduce open-ended avoidance.
+The technique's primary mechanism is converting an open-ended obligation (threatening to the avoidance system) into a bounded time trial.

 Addressing Underlying Causes